MagnetoHydroDynamic Thruster

 This type of thruster generates magnetic fields by passing an electric current through a liquid conductor, such as sea water.
 Using another magnetic field, the liquid can be pushed in a chosen direction, therefore generating thrust.
 You can easily make one of these devices from household materials and a couple of neodymium magnets.
 In the diagram below the small arrows represent the intersecting electric and magnetic fields. the large blue arrow represents the flow of water.

-MHD is attractive to engineers because it has no moving parts, which means that a good design might be silent, reliable, efficient and inexpensive.
-Also known as a caterpillar drive for submarines, this was popularized in the movie The Hunt for Red October as being a "silent drive," an undetectable stealth super weapon in submarine warfare.
-In reality, the current traveling through the water would create a great amount of gases, and thus noise.
+Magneto Hydro ThrusterMHD is attractive to engineers because it has no moving parts, which means that a good design might be silent, reliable, efficient and inexpensive.
+Also known as a caterpillar drive for submarines, this was popularised in the movie The Hunt for Red October as being a “silent drive,” an undetectable stealth super weapon in submarine warfare.
+In reality, the current travelling through the water would create a great amount of gases, and thus noise.

 In the 1990s, Mitsubishi built several prototypes of ships propelled by an MHD system.
 These ships were only able to reach speeds of 15 km/h despite projections of higher ones;